 5. Electrical or Sensor Failure

-Modern marine diesel engines rely on sensors and ECM systems that can trigger shutdowns.
+Modern engines rely on sensors and electrical systems that can trigger shutdown when faults occur.

 6. Intermittent Fuel Flow Issues

-Partial blockages can allow the engine to run briefly, then shut down as demand increases.
+Partial restrictions allow the engine to run temporarily before shutting down as demand increases.

 Why This Problem is Dangerous